 Wordfence

-Wordfence Security combines ease of use with a comprehensive set of security capabilities and includes login security and security incident recovery.
+Wordfence Security combines ease of use with comprehensive security capabilities, including login security and security incident recovery.

-With this plugin, users can track hacking attempts and general traffic patterns, as well as secure any WordPress site with the plugin’s endpoint firewall and malware scanner.
+With this plugin, users can track hacking attempts and general traffic patterns and secure any WordPress site with the plugin’s endpoint firewall and malware scanner.

 iThemes Security